omkar-shelke25/cka-killercoda/convert-pod-to-deployment/step1.md

-# CKAD: Convert Pod → Deployment (namespace: pluto)
+# CKA: Convert Pod → Deployment (namespace: pluto)

 In Namespace **`pluto`** there is single Pod named holy-api.
 It has been working okay for a while now but Team Pluto needs it to be more reliable.